Skip to main contentSkip to content

 Security That Makes Sense

-Instead of personal guarantees, we secure loans with assessment lien rights—the association's legal ability to levy payments on unit owners.
+Instead of personal guarantees, we secure loans with assessment lien rights — the association's legal ability to levy payments on unit owners.
 This creates predictable cash flow without personal risk to board members.

 Crisis-Ready Underwriting

-We evaluate factors that actually matter for HOA success:
+We evaluate factors that actually matter for HOA success: community stability, long-term viability of the property, compliance readiness, and professional management quality.

 Realistic Terms

 Our 25-year amortization schedules turn crushing special assessments into manageable monthly payments.
-A $20,000 per unit assessment becomes approximately $208 per month—the difference between displacement and stability.
+A $20,000 per unit assessment becomes approximately $208 per month — the difference between displacement and stability.

 The Path Forward

 Florida's HOA financing crisis will only deepen as compliance deadlines approach and traditional banks continue their retreat.
-Communities need lenders who understand that post-Surfside regulations aren't risks to avoid—they're necessary investments in long-term viability.
+Communities need lenders who understand that post-Surfside regulations aren't risks to avoid — they're necessary investments in long-term viability.

 At TuCielo, we're building the financing infrastructure that Florida HOAs need to navigate this crisis while preserving the communities that millions call home.
 Because every 78-year-old facing a $47,000 assessment deserves better than displacement from the home they've loved for decades.